 The Palace was inaugurated by Queen Wilhelmina.
 In 1938 she celebrated her fortieth jubilee in the Palace.
 In the last years of her reign Queen Wilhelmina used the Palace as her 'Winter Palace'.
 From the Palace she made small excursions in the city and sitting on the roof she painted the sky.

 The Royal Palace Amsterdam is one of three Palaces used by the Dutch Monarch, notably for State Visits, Award Ceremonies, New Years Receptions and other official functions.
-The building plays a role in royal marriages and in the abdication and inauguration of the Monarch.
+The building plays a role in royal marriages and in the abdication and investiture of the Monarch.
 When the Palace is not in use by the Royal House, the Amsterdam Royal Palace Foundation opens the building to the public (since 1979).
 Twice a year an exhibition is on show.

 H.R.H.
 Princess Beatrix in the Golden Coach on her wedding day, Nieuwezijds Voorburgwal, Amsterdam, 1966.
 Photo: © ANP.